kubesphere/kubekey/docs/config-example.md

       cloudstreamPort: "10003"
       tunnelPort: "10004"
       cloudHub:
-        advertiseAddress: # At least a public IP Address or an IP which can be accessed by edge nodes must be provided
+        advertiseAddress: # At least a public IP address or an IP address which can be accessed by edge nodes must be provided.
-          - ""            # Causion!: Leave this entry to empty will cause CloudCore to exit abnormally once KubeEdge is enabled.
+          - ""            # Note that once KubeEdge is enabled, CloudCore will malfunction if the address is not provided.
         nodeLimit: "100"
       service:
         cloudhubNodePort: "30000"